There's a scene in the movie

 For as long as I can remember I have been a storyteller who thinks in pictures.

 I was fortunate enough to have had an Uncle who worked in Hollywood as an Art Director.
 He became a huge influence on my future career.
 He worked on original TV shows like Gilligan’s Island, Wild Wild West, Get Smart and Gunsmoke.
 He also did a lot of movies that have become classics.
 The first time my family went to California on vacation, he took me to work with him.
 I spent that day running around on the lagoon for the Gilligan set, shot pool on the train they used for Wild Wild West with Robert Conrad and ran around the streets of Gunsmoke with Buffy and Jody from Family Affair during their studio lunch break (because we were about the same age).
-Yes, I got to play with that shoe phone that Maxwell Smart made famous (because my uncle designed it) I remember very little about going to Disneyland that summer… but I remember everything about that day at Studio City.
+Yes, I got to play with that shoe phone that Maxwell Smart made famous (because my uncle designed it).
+I remember very little about going to Disneyland that summer… but I remember everything about that day at Studio City.
+I was eleven.

 I went to the University of Montana for college, mainly to ski I think.
 When I couldn’t afford a ticket home to the East Coast for Spring Break or Christmas, I headed south to Los Angeles to stay at my uncle’s place.
 I remember standing in the darkness of several studios where my uncle was working just watching movies being made.
-I was hooked.
+I was fascinated.

 But when it came time to choose a college major, my uncle actually discouraged me from getting into this business.

 The motion picture business was going through a metamorphisis of sorts.
 It was changing from an industry where everyone worked for one of the major studios... to an industry where everyone was more or less freelance.
-You'd "crew up" for a movie or a commercial or whatever and work there until it wrapped.
+You'd "crew up" for a movie or a commercial or whatever, and work there until it wrapped.
 Then you would hopefully move on to something new.
 For the old guys, my uncle being one of them, this offered no job security.
-It was the beginning of the end, or so they thought.
+It was the beginning of the end, or so he thought.
 So after a brief stint as a Pre-Law major, I decided to get a business degree.
 The thinking was that you could always get a job with a business degree (yea right… as a supermarket manager perhaps).
 The problem was, I hated the Business School.
 That is, everything except the advertising classes.
 I took every advertising course I could.
 They fascinated me and I was good at them.
 Then, one day at registration, they told me I could not take any more of the advertising and media classes I wanted to take unless I was a Radio/ TV and Film major.

 I said “I’ll be right back” ... and in 20 minutes...
 I had a new major.